elastic/logstash-forwarder/PROTOCOL.md

 ### 'data' frame type

-* SENT FROM PUBLISHER ONLY
+* SENT FROM WRITER ONLY
 * frame type value: ASCII 'D' aka byte value 0x44

 data is a map of string:string pairs.
 This is analogous to a Hash in Ruby, a